 - Are you tired of rejection in your job search?

 A career coach can help guide you through the job search process, help you maintain focus and stay on track towards your goals, and communicate your value effectively to potential employers.
 Working with a job search coach can help you stay accountable and find a job faster.

 Whether you are coping with job loss, starting new again, or simply ready to find something different, a job coach can collaborate with you to develop a job search strategy and will support you through each step of the process.
 Job search help is available!

-“Casey has a high level understanding of critical issues; her compassion, guidance and focus stand out.
+“My counselor has a high level understanding of critical issues; her compassion, guidance and focus stand out.
 I have a highly stressed job and she had help me to focus and concentrate on what really matters which is my “well being”.
-Casey also has helped me with my company’s career assessment review and performance profile by proofreading and critiquing my assessment answers.
+She also has helped me with my company’s career assessment review and performance profile by proofreading and critiquing my assessment answers.
 I just received my scores, which were average of 95%.
 This score will place me on the high end of the list when it comes to promotion.” -career management and work stress

 The Reality of the Job Market